epfl-ada/ada-2023-project-advanceddataarsonists/README.md

 ### Part IV - Causal analysis and clustering

-To determine if some parameters (such as actors' preferences, movies' genres or actors' attributes) influence the success of a movie we will perform a causal analysis :
+To determine if actors' preferences influence the success of a movie we will perform a causal analysis :

 We first cluster movies in 2 groups according to the parameters that we want to study (movies with similar parameters should be clustered in the same group).
 Algorithms such as :